elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

 - {:.pr.i} Our presence alone signals our earnest desire to seek a resolution.
 We have silenced in our hearts the natural indignation aroused by the memory of so many acts of cruelty.
-And we have swept under the rug all of our revulsion and repulsion, all the dispositions that our philosophical minds call prevention or prejudice, as required as these are in our colonial societies ...
+And we have swept under the rug all of our revulsion and repulsion, all the dispositions that our philosophical minds call prevention or prejudice, as necessary as these may be in our colonial societies ...

 ---